Ministries

 The Christian Education ministry at St. Mary's is dedicated to partnering with parents in the raising of our children in the "one Holy, Catholic and Apostolic" faith of our fathers which has been preserved and passed down to us within the teachings of the Holy Orthodox Church.
 It is our endeavor to help students understand not only what the Bible teaches, what happens during services, and the meaning of all the sacraments, but also the primary importance of connecting with God through our prayer life both as an individual, and together as a family and community.
 We strive to meet students where they are and provide opportunities for them to connect with God, each other and to serve others.

 Sunday school is available to the youth of the parish: ages 4-13.
 Parents must register their children in the sunday school and SOYO programs.
+Please speak to Michelle for more information.

 "Of all holy works, the education of children is the most holy."